gammapy/gammapy/docs/background/models.rst

 `nominal system`.
 This is a tangential system to the instrument during observations.

-The `~CubeBackgroundModel` is used as container class for this model.
+The `~gammapy.background.CubeBackgroundModel` is used as container class for this model.
 It has methods to read, write and operate the 3D cubes.

 For the moment, only I/O and visualization methods are implemented.